Writing MetaMask Tests with Synpress

 }

-After completing the above steps, you will need a sample env file:
+After completing the above steps, you'll need an example env file:

 NETWORK_NAME="HardhatNetwork"